About the Drinking Water Quality Data

 - No sensitivity analyses were conducted to characterize how the approaches to handling non-detects may impact the drinking water quality data; therefore, it is possible that the analysis may produce biased estimates of the mean - especially if a large proportion of samples are below the limit of detection for the analytical method..

 - Almost all arsenic sample results had laboratory reporting limits of 2 μg/L or less.
-To assure data quality, thirty-one non-detects with laboratory reporting limits larger than 2 μg/L were not included in any maps or charts.
+To assure data quality, thirty-two non-detects with laboratory reporting limits larger than 2 μg/L were not included in any maps or charts.
 There was no need to assign a numerical value to non-detects, since statistics such as average concentrations were not displayed.

 Community Water Systems:

 - These data are limited to community water systems in Minnesota (i.e., systems that serve 15 or more locations or 25 or more people, year-round in Minnesota.

 - Concentrations in drinking water systems cannot be directly linked to exposures and health risks, because they do not account for water use and consumption practices.
 In addition, people may obtain drinking water from sources other than community water systems (e.g., private wells, bottled water, workplace, school).
 Concentrations may not reflect levels in finished drinking water or water at the consumer's tap.